30+ Things To Know When Planning a Beach Wedding

 Fill in the details with your personal wedding planner

 At this point you’ll also be able to book accommodation for yourself and your group.
-Ask about available add-ons or wedding inclusions, which can enhance the classic free wedding package available with your booking.
+Ask about available add-ons or wedding inclusions, which can enhance the classic free wedding package available with your booking (conditions apply).
 You can also choose to trade your free wedding (if you qualify for one) for $500 worth of credit towards your customized wedding.
 This credit can be used for décor, the reception, entertainment, activities, photographer, DJ, and other wedding preparation including select options at the spa.

-The ‘big event’ is only just beginning when you arrive at the resort.
+Things really start taking shape when you arrive at the resort.
 The team will be anticipating your arrival, and once you and your family get there, they’ll do everything in their power to ensure your vacation and your beach wedding go as planned.

 Your honeymoon starts right after